ome/omero_search_engine/README.rst

 Introduction
 ------------
-IDR searcher is an Elasticsearch-based search engine developed for `Image Data Resource (IDR) <https://idr.openmicroscopy.org>`_ to index and analyse metadata stored as key–value pairs.
+IDR searcher is an `Elasticsearch-based <https://www.elastic.co/elasticsearch>`_ search engine developed for `Image Data Resource (IDR) <https://idr.openmicroscopy.org>`_ to index and analyse metadata stored as key–value pairs.
 It supports both simple lookups and complex queries across large datasets, with synchronous and asynchronous search capabilities.

-The system connects directly to OMERO databases and also supports Comma Separated Values (CSV) data sources, see `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_.
-All functionality is exposed through REST APIs (GET/POST) using JSON.
+The system connects directly to OMERO databases and also supports Comma Separated Values (CSV) as data sources, see `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_.
+All functionalities are exposed through REST APIs ``(GET/POST)`` using JSON.

 .. code-block::

-    ⚠️ IDR searcher ignores the OMERO permissions system.
+    ⚠️ IDR searcher currently ignores the OMERO permissions system.
-    It assumes that all data are to be indexed and all indexed data are publicly available.
-Do not run IDR Searcher on authenticated/private OMERO instances.
+    It assumes that all data is to be indexed and all indexed data is publicly available. **Do not** run IDR Searcher on authenticated/private OMERO instances.

-Although built for IDR, IDR Searcher can be used as a backend search service for any application where data resides in an OMERO database or `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_.
+Although initially built for IDR, IDR searcher can be used as a backend search service for any application where data resides in an OMERO database or supported CSV format.

 Quick Start
 ------------